m-reza-rahman/jakartaee-kubernetes/jakartaee/README.md

 # Basic Jakarta EE CRUD Application
-This is the basic Jakarta EE 8 application used throughout the Kubernetes demos.
+This is the basic Jakarta EE 10 application used throughout the Kubernetes demos.
 It is a simple CRUD application.
-It uses Maven and Jakarta EE 8 (Jakarta REST, enterprise beans, CDI, Persistence, Faces, Bean Validation).
+It uses Maven and Jakarta EE 10 (REST, CDI, Persistence, Faces, Bean Validation).

-We use Eclipse but you can use any Maven capable IDE such as IntelliJ or Visual Studio Code.
-We use WebSphere Liberty but you should be able to use any Jakarta EE 8 compatiple application server such as Open Liberty, WildFly, JBoss EAP or Payara.
-We use PostgreSQL but you can use any relational database such as MySQL.
+We use Eclipse IDE but you can use any Maven capable IDE/editor such as IntelliJ or Visual Studio Code.
+We use Open Liberty but you should be able to use any Jakarta EE 10 compatiple application server such as WebSphere Liberty, WildFly, JBoss EAP, GlasFish, or Payara.
+We use PostgreSQL but you can use any relational database such as MySQL, SQL Server, or Oracle DB.

 ## Setup